linode/docs/docs/development/python/use-scrapy-to-extract-data-from-html-tags.md

 ## Remove Domain Limitation

-Our Spider has an attribute called `allowed_domains` to prevent downloading unwanted URLs.
-Without this attribute, the Spider spider may attempt to traverse the entire web and never complete its task.
+Our spider has an attribute called `allowed_domains` to prevent downloading unwanted URLs.
+Without this attribute, the spider may attempt to traverse the entire web and never complete its task.

-If a link in the *www.example.com* domain to an external domain is broken, it will be undetected because the Spider will not crawl it.
+If a link in the *www.example.com* domain to an external domain is broken, it will be undetected because the spider will not crawl it.
 Delete the `allowed_domains` attribute to add a custom logic that will download an external domain page, but not recursively browse its links.

-1. Add to package for url and regex management:
+1. Add to package for URL and regex management:

     {{< highlight py >}}
 import re
 from urllib.parse import urlparse
 {{< /highlight >}}

 2. Add a `domain = ''` attribute that will hold the main domain.
-It starts uninitialized and is set at the first download be the actual url.
-Actual url may be differents than starting url in case of HTTP redirect.
+It starts uninitialized and is set at the first download be the actual URL.
+The actual URL may be different than the starting URL in case of HTTP redirect.

 3. Remove the `allowed_domains` attribute